 van.
 Destinations that can only be reached by boat or

 However, to go by car, train, bus, bike or walk is a really good way to explore.
 I visited a lot of places where I didn't wanted to drive straight up to the point.
 I parked like 2 km away, took a walk and guess what, I found even more places on the way.

 For many years before I moved into the van, I visited a lot of abandoned places, many of them without bringing any camera.
 Now I visit even more places, always with a camera.
 My goal is not to publish every place I visit, but the places that appeal to me in such a way that I want to share the moment I had.
-I don't focus on one specific kind of objects, but on what fits my feeling for the day.

 I never know for sure before I enter.
 Once I visited a